top of page

 • Inside wardrobes if cats have access

-• Bathmat and bathroom rugs (common stress-response locations)
+• Bathmats and bathroom rugs (common stress-response locations)

 The pattern of urine deposits tells you whether you're dealing with spraying behaviour or inappropriate urination, which helps identify the underlying cause.